aleksijohansson/home/README.md

 - virtualbox
 - virtualbox extension pack

-Note!
-In order to test OS X provisioning with vagrant, your development machine needs to be OS X.
+*Note: In order to test macOS provisioning with vagrant, your development host machine needs to be macOS.*

+## TODO
+- Use cloud-init or terraform where possible instead of plain bash scripts